 ‘Alright, I suppose.
 I must warn you, though, that the toilet’s broken.’

 ‘What?
 I haven’t come to use your toilet, Margaret.
-What I’ve come to say is…’
+No. What I’ve come to say is…’

 ‘What?’